esheldon/pycolumns/README.md

     temp               <f8    None False
     voltate            <f4    None False

+# Only objects in the root are shown above, but we can
 # print the full directory structure
 >>> cols.list()
 root has 4 columns 2 metadata